ymernisba1564u0/dimos/dimos/core/README_BLUEPRINTS.md

 By default, the name of the property is used to generate the topic name.
 So for `image`, the topic will be `/image`.

-The property name is used only if it's unique.
-If two modules have the same property name with different types, then both get a random topic such as `/SGVsbG8sIFdvcmxkI`.
+Streams with the same name must have the same type.
+If two streams share a name but have different types, `build()` raises a `ValueError`.
+This ensures type safety - an `Out[Temperature]` won't accidentally connect to an `In[Pressure]` just because both are named `data`.

-If you don't like the name you can always override it like in the next section.
+If you don't like the default topic name you can always override it like in the next section.

 ## Which transport is used?